pdaian/parity/README.md

 To build Snow White on a single node (we call this first node the "anchor node" in a multiple node system):

-- If you are not installing from tarball, clone snowwhite.  ``cd ~ && git clone https://github.com/pdaian/parity && cd parity && git checkout snowwhite``
+1. If you are not installing from tarball, clone snowwhite.  ``cd ~ && git clone https://github.com/pdaian/parity && cd parity && git checkout snowwhite``
-- Build snowwhite.
+2. Build snowwhite.
 Run ``cargo build --release`` in the ``parity`` folder generated from either this tarball or the git clone above.
+3. Run ``grep -ir /home/ubuntu`` in the ``parity/skeleton`` folder and replace any instances with your home directory.
-- Copy the "skeleton files", including chain configuration.
+4. Copy the "skeleton files", including chain configuration.
 From the ``parity/skeleton`` folder: ``cp -a . /home/[your user]``
     (cat ~/.parity/address to make sure this copied as well)
-- Run Parity using ``[path to parity folder] /target/release/parity --jsonrpc-apis "parity_set,parity,eth,parity_accounts,personal" -l info --rpccorsdomain "http://0.0.0.0:8000" --jsonrpc-interface all --jsonrpc-hosts="all" --max-peers 200``
+5. Run Parity using ``[path to parity folder] /target/release/parity --jsonrpc-apis "parity_set,parity,eth,parity_accounts,personal" -l info --rpccorsdomain "http://0.0.0.0:8000" --jsonrpc-interface all --jsonrpc-hosts="all" --max-peers 200``
     (replace 0.0.0.0 in the RPC CORS domain with the public IP of your machine if you wish to use the block explorer feature (see below))

 You will know you are running SnowWhite correctly when you see something like this in the console: